“Hang on tight, spur hard, and let’er buck.”

 “I just figure as long as I keep feeding him he’ll leave me alone.”

 “You know what, you dummy, all that rat is going to do is want more and more food.
 You keep this up and we’ll be overrun by rats soon enough.
-Take my advice and kill the damned thing.”
+People will be getting bubonic plague.
+Take my advice and kill it.”

 “How am I going to do that without ruining my locker or without getting bitten?”

 I couldn’t believe the stupidity.
 “Look, you idiot, just shoot him or stomp him to death.
 Anything.
 Just get rid of him.
 And stop worrying about your locker.
 You can replace that.
 And if you get him soon enough he won’t be able to bite your fingers or your nose off.
-Just kill him and be done with it.”
+Just kill him and be done with it.
+Besides, if you can’t deal with the rat, the rest of us in the barracks can.”

 It took some time to convince Foo to do the right thing, but he eventually did.
 And, yes, it was a bloody mess.
 But we cleaned it up in no time and everything went back to being as normal as it could be under the circumstances.

-That’s one of the essences of the Kerry approach.
-Keep the rat in the foot locker, feed it a bit, and it won’t bother anyone.
-The approach makes no earthly sense, but that’s the smarmy strategy the senator is recommending.
+That’s one of the essences of the diplomatic approach that’s so often been applied to Israel.
+The operating assumption of Israel’s critics is that if the world keeps the rats in the foot locker, feeds them a bit, they won’t bother anyone.
+The approach makes no earthly sense, but that’s the strategy being recommended.

-The second piece of anecdotal evidence comes from my teenage years.
-When I wasn’t playing stickball with my brother, I would go to a park near our apartment to play pick-up basketball or football with other guys from my neighborhood.
+I also learned there comes a time when one must meet the neighborhood bullies head on.
+I learned the lesson early in life, during my teenage years.
+Back then when I wasn’t playing stickball with my brother, I would go to a park near our apartment to play pick-up basketball or football with other guys from my neighborhood.
 We would have fun till a group of neighborhood toughs would descend on the park like the barbarians on Rome’s gates.
 In order to keep things from getting ugly we would have to pay tribute to them in one form or another, sometimes a couple of bucks or a box or two of donuts.
 For a time it didn’t seem too high a price to pay for peace and stability on the basketball court or the football field.
 But it time the demands escalated.
 A couple of bucks became three, then four, then five.
 And so it went.

 I don’t know exactly when I’d had enough, but the time did come.
 I determined I would pay no more tribute.

 The next time they came by the approach was familiar.
-“Make with the bread.”
+“Make with the bread,” the ring leader ordered.

 The rest of the guys started digging for money, but I refused.
 “You can go to hell.
-You ain’t getting’ anything from me,” I snarled.
+You ain’t gettin’ anything from me,” I snarled.

 The rest of his gang of thieves stood back, waiting for Butchie to act on his threat.